Matt Kemp: 2012

 Kemp hit his 10th home run of the season on April 25, tying Gary Sheffield's club record for homers in April set in the 2000 season.
 He broke Sheffield's record with a walk-off homer against the Washington Nationals on April 28.
 Kemp was also named National League player of the month for April.

 Kemp was placed on the disabled list on May 14 because of a hamstring injury, ending his streak of 399 consecutive games played, which was the longest in the majors at the time.
 After his DL stint, he promptly re-injured his hamstring two days later while running the bases, and returned to the DL.
-Despite missing about 2 months with injuries, Kemp was voted by the fans as a starter for the 2012 Major League Baseball All-Star Game.
+Despite missing about two months with injuries, Kemp was voted by the fans as a starter for the 2012 Major League Baseball All-Star Game.
 As he was still on the disabled list, Kemp did not play in the game but he did participate in the Home Run Derby for the second straight year, hitting one home run in the Derby.
 Kemp finally returned to the Dodgers lineup on July 13, after missing about two months with his hamstring injury.

 Kemp's injury woes continued as he crashed into the outfield wall at Coors Field in Colorado on August 28, and injured both his knee and his shoulder.
 He continued to play despite the injuries.
-He finished the season batting .303 with 23 home runs and 69 RBIs in 106 games.
-His 9 stolen bases were his fewest since his first season.
+Kemp finished the season batting .303 with 23 home runs and 69 RBIs in 106 games.
+His nine stolen bases were his fewest since his first season.

 After the season, Kemp underwent surgery on his sore shoulder to repair a torn labrum and some minor damage to his rotator cuff.
-He was told that he wouldn't be able to swing a bat again until January.
+He was told that he would not be able to swing a bat again until January.